Neon-Nomad/amunet_phone_center/README.md

 1. 3+ consecutive webhook failures (Stripe shows this and it should map to an ops alert).
 2. Webhook endpoint unreachable (Fastify/hosting-level health check).
 3. Unhandled event types logged as warnings so you can add new handlers before sellers start subscribing to them.

+### Rotating Webhook Secrets

+1. Create a new webhook endpoint in Stripe and note the new signing secret.
+2. Update `STRIPE_WEBHOOK_SECRET` (and any staging mirrors) with the new secret.
+3. Deploy the updated service so the new secret is used.
+4. Verify webhooks process successfully via the Stripe Dashboard or CLI.
+5. Delete the old webhook endpoint/secret in Stripe once the rollout is confirmed.

 ## Frontend Overview